Skip to content

 Lesson 23-2: Fibromyalgia

-Fibromyalgia affects 3% of the U.S. population (women comprise 85% of those affected) and causes diverse symptoms, including the distribution of tender points all over the body, chronic pain in soft tissues, fatigue, and sleep disturbances.9 The tender points that develop with fibromyalgia seem to be distributed in nine pairs over all the body regions
+Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
+Fibromyalgia affects 3% of the U.S. population (women comprise 85% of those affected) and causes diverse symptoms, including the distribution of tender points all over the body, chronic pain in soft tissues, fatigue, and sleep disturbances.9 The tender

 Lesson 23-2: Fibromyalgia Read More »